 Now, my previous statement is not entirely true as to the availability of this feature.
 In fact, AUs have been available for over 3 years now, as you can see from the “announcement” blog post, dated December 2014.
 This has the exact same feature set however they were only enforced against actions performed via the Azure AD PowerShell cmdlets, which made them less useful.
 With the Office 365 Admin Center finally getting support for AUs, they should gain more traction.
 So let’s see how they work.

 Unfortunately, management of AUs is still only possible via PowerShell.
 It’s not a particularly complex task, but the process can be off-putting for folks not used to the shell.
 Especially after a first glance into the “documentation”, which is basically a few PowerShell scripts with very minimal description.
 Still, following the examples should be relatively simple.

 To get started, you will need either the Azure AD PowerShell module or its older sibling, the MSOnline module.
 As the Microsoft article above covers the Azure AD cmdlets, we decided to use the MSOnline cmdlets instead.
-The full list of cmdlets used to manage the feature can be found here.

 In order to create a new AU, you can use the New-MsolAdministrativeUnit cmdlet.
 Note that the cmdlet does not require any parameters, and in fact the only parameters it accepts are –DisplayName and –Description.
 It’s all you need to provision the “container”.
 In this example, we will create a new AU that will be used to delegate management to the user objects corresponding to shared mailboxes only: